metablaster/WindowsFirewallRuleset/Readme/LAN Setup/Additional.md

 - Disable IPv6 (may cause unresponsiveness if router does not support IPv6)
 - Internet Protocol Version 4 (TCP/IPv4) -> WINS -> Enable LMHOSTS lookup
 - Remove/uninstall unneeded virtual adapters.
-- Set static (and unique) IP for each computer in LAN, (DHCP may result in bad workgroup name, possible bug or bad router, see event log if that's the case)
+- Set static (and unique) IP for each computer on LAN, (Using DHCP may result in bad workgroup name, see event log if that's the case)

 ## Make This PC Discoverable in PC settings